1881 - 1898

 Boston, Massachusetts, US

 Inventor Thomas Hall (1834 - 1911) claimed he had invented a typewriter as early as 1867 though circumstances prevented him from further developing it.
-As a result, it wasn't until the year 1881 that the index typewriter on this page was first introduced (patent no.238,387).
-It consisted of "hardly one-tenth the parts" of its competition, weighed a very portable 7lbs. and measured just 14" by 7-1/2" by 2" within its case.
-Halls hold distinction of being the first index typewriters to be successfully produced..
-As odd as the machine may seem today, in an era when keyboards were a strange new technology, there would be a bevy of various other index typewriters to come.
+As a result, it wasn't until the 1881 that the index typewriter on this page was first finally introduced (patent no.238,387).
+The Hall consisted of "hardly one-tenth the parts" of its competition, which made it a very portable 7lbs. and measured just 14" by 7-1/2" by 2" within its case.
+Halls hold the distinction of being the first index typewriter to have been successfully produced commercially.
+As odd as it may seem today, in an era when keyboards were a strange new technology, the Hall filled a need.

-Halls are divided into three models based on where they were manufactured.
-A nameplate can be found on the top of each machine as well as on the front of their cases indicating these very designations.
-The first Hall, the New York Hall, was produced in Brooklyn, New York by the Hall Type-Writer Company, ca.1881.
-It is the only model to have a nickel plated top plate (the two later models were both had steel top plates).
-The second Hall, the Salem Hall, was produced in Salem, Massachusetts and was made by the Hall Type-Writer Company, ca.1887.
-The last of these models was produced in Boston, Massachusetts by the National Type-Writer Company, ca.1889.
-With Halls, more so than with most other typewriters, the case is extremely important to their completeness.
+Halls are divided into three models more-or-less based on where they were manufactured.
+A nameplate can be found on the top of each model and on the front of their cases indicating these very designations.
+The first Hall, the New York Hall, was produced in Brooklyn, NY by the Hall Type-Writer Company, ca.1881.
+It was the only model that had a nickel plated top plate (the two later models both had steel top plates).
+The second Hall, the Salem Hall, was produced in Salem, MA and was made by the Hall Type-Writer Company, ca.1887.
+The last of these models was produced in Boston, MA by the National Type-Writer Company, ca.1889.
+With Halls, more so than with most other typewriters, the case is integral to its functionality.

-Available accessories for the Halls included an attachment for a secondary legend and pointer (as seen on the example at the top of this page) and rubber type plates with various typefaces.
-Extra type plates cost $1 each and they were made to be easily interchangeable.
-Lastly, cases were available in "...ebonized, mahogany, rosewood, bird's-eye maple, sealskin, leather, etc..."
+Available accessories for the Halls included an attachment and pointer for a secondary legend (as seen on the example at the top of this page) and rubber type plates with various typefaces which were made to be easily interchangeable.
+The cases were available in a bevy of finishes such as "...ebonized, mahogany, rosewood, bird's-eye maple, sealskin, leather, etc..."

-Typing from an index was well received during the industry's early years for a couple key reasons.
-The first was cost.
-Halls, at just $40, cost less than half of a Remington standard typewriter.
-The second reason was ease of use because society as a whole hadn't quite learned how to maneuver the keyboard, which was a new innovation.
+Typing on an index typewriter was well received within the industry's early years for a couple key reasons.
+The first was value.
+Halls, at just $40, cost less than half of a Remington standard typewriter did.
+Some very inferior index typewriters cost as little as $1.
+The second reason was ease of use because society as a whole hadn't quite learned how to maneuver the keyboard, a new innovation at the time.